noahehall/theBookOfNoah/0current/aws/0networking.md

     - cloudwatch logs (for load balancers)

 - securing traffic

   - public internet > internet gateway > VPC > NACL > subnet > route table > security group > some resource

 - network traffic

   - in a public/private subnet?
   - how are subnet routetables configured?
   - how are network ACLs configured?
   - how are the security group configured?

 - subbnets

   - aws reserves the first 3 ips in every subnet for internal routing purposes
   - subnets not explicitly associated with a route table, end up in the VPCs main route table
   - you cannot alter the default route table that allows traffic on the same subnet
     - so any resource to resource connectivity problems must be at the security group level

 - security groups

   - are region specific
   - treats internal AWS resources as external resources if the traffic flows on the public internet
     - thus you need to specifically allow other AWS resources (even in the same VPC) access via the security groups
-      - do this by adding linking security groups, each attached to the resources you want to connect, add an inbound rule to the one receiving the connection, permitting the security group sending the connection
+      - do this by adding/linking security groups, each attached to the resources you want to connect, add an inbound rule to the one receiving the connection, permitting the security group sending the connection
     - or you can connect them (e.g. via PrivateLink) using the internal AWS network

 - vpc peering

   - The IP space cannot overlap.